zorro-del-caribe/ship-hold/doc/querybuilders.md

 ## Query builders

 Ship-hold is built around few sql query builders for regular database operations (SELECT, INSERT, UPDATE, DELETE).
 You can access them from the shiphold instance itself of from the different [model services]() (in this case the builders will be bound to the table related to the model service).
-All the query builders have a ** build ** method which will return an object with the sql statement as the ** text ** property and the [parameters values]() as the ** values ** property.
+All the query builders have a ** build ** method which will return an object with the sql statement as the **text** property and the [parameters values]() as the ** values ** property.
 This is only string manipulation so you don't need a real database connection to use the build method.

 Note: query builders are extended with [query runner]() which will allow you to run the query (and parse the response) against a real database.

 ### Select query builder.

-Parameters: the list of field you want to return (nothing is equivalent to '*')
+Parameters: the list of field you want to return (nothing is equivalent to '*').

-Returns: a select query builder
+Returns: a select query builder.

 Example:

 ```Javascript
 sh
   .select('id','age')